 This warranty is extended to the original purchaser and any succeeding owner for products purchased for home use within the USA.
+If the product is located in an area where service by a GE Authorized Servicer is not available, you may be responsible for a trip charge or you may be required to bring the product to an Authorized GE Service location for service.
 In Alaska, the warranty excludes the cost of shipping or service calls to your home.